MathijsdeBoer/AstroTracker/doc/03 - Moving Around.md

 Eesh, that's a lot of significant figures for a very small value.
 How much of these do we actually need?

-The mathematically inclines among us are probably already able to estimate the rough numbers, but it's always nice to get confirmation.
+The mathematically inclined among us are probably already able to estimate the rough numbers, but it's always nice to get confirmation.

 Let's do some math.